T

 landmark

 A vast complex of lakes, gardens, and palaces that served as an imperial retreat.
-Its stunning natural scenery and impressive architecture make it a must-visit.
+Its stunning landscape design and architecture, including the Long Corridor and Kunming Lake, make it a UNESCO World Heritage site.

-• Rent a boat on Kunming Lake for a different perspective.
+• Rent a boat on Kunming Lake for a different perspective of the palace grounds.

 2. Midday